regebro/hovercraft/docs/presentations.rst

     :data-y: r-1000

 Relative paths allow you to insert and remove slides and have other slides adjust automatically.
-It's probably the most useful way of positioning.
+It's generally the most useful way of positioning.

 Automatic positioning
 ---------------------

 If you don't specify an attribute, the slide settings will be the same as the previous slide.
-This means that if you used a relative positioning, the next slide will move the same distance.
+This means that if you used relative positioning, the next slide will move the same distance.

 This gives a linear movement, and your slides will end up in a straight line.